Building a Transformation Grid

 Write the FME Correction File.

-THe FME correction file has five values per line with a comma separating each value.
 One line is written for each matching point and the values are the x and y of the adjust layer, x and y of the reference layer and the length of the vector between the two points.

 A few lines of a file is below